A locally preferred structure characterises all dynamical regimes of a supercooled liquid: Summary

-In summary, we have employed MD simulations to show that distinct structural features accompany dynamical crossovers in liquid $\mathrm{Cu_{64}Zr_{36}}$, in the supercooled temperature regime where MD results are most reliable.
+In summary, we have employed MD simulations to show that distinct structural features accompany dynamical crossovers in liquid $\mathrm{Cu_{64}Zr_{36}}$.
 Comparing the liquid relaxation time, $\tau_{M}$, to measures of structure lifetimes, $\tau_{LC}$ and $\tau^{(FLD)}_{icos}$, allows us to identify the temperature ranges in which cooperative structural rearrangements contribute to the liquid's relaxation processes.
+At $T_{A} \approx 2\times T_{g}$ atoms begin to cooperatively form connected icosahedra off of isolated ones, serving as the beginning of the icosahedral ordering that eventually dominates the system.
+This accompanies the onset of the super Arrhenius growth of $\eta$ and the break down of the Stokes-Einstein relationship in the liquid.

-At $T_{A}$ atoms begin to cooperatively form connected icosahedra off of isolated ones, and at $T_{D}$ cooperative rearrangements within FLDs of connected icosahedra occur.
-FLD-size fluctuations are found to increase rapidly with decreasing temperature before reaching a maximum value at $T_{peak}$.
-Below this temperature, the FLDs stabilize and grow rapidly, percolating the system before the liquid reaches $T_{g}$.
-These results provide needed evidence and explanation for the structural roles played at $T_{A}$, which according to recent experimental results is an important characteristic temperature for all metallic liquids \cite{Kelton2014}, and more broadly illustrates that a cascade of cooperative structural and dynamical effects begins at this temperature and characterizes the supercooled liquid as it approaches $T_{g}$.
+In the supercooled regime, $T_{D}\approx 1.4 \times T_{g}$ marks the early development of stretched glassy dynamics, and the decoupling of Cu and Zr diffusivities.
+These dynamical features are a manifestation of rapidly growing Zr-rich domains of connected icosahedra, which possess macroscopics numbers of the liquid's icosahedra.
+Below $925K$ these FLDs stabilize abruptly, and eventually percolate the system before the liquid reaches $T_{g}$.
+Our results provide needed evidence and explanation for the structural roles played at $T_{A}$, which according to recent experimental results is an important characteristic temperature for all metallic liquids \cite{Kelton2014}, and more broadly illustrates that a cascade of cooperative structural and dynamical effects begins at this temperature and characterizes the supercooled liquid as it approaches $T_{g}$.